How Rich Am I?

 How Does the United States Compare?

-The median household income in the United States was about $80,610 in 2024.
-That places the typical American household well into the global top 5%.
-Even Americans living near the US poverty line ($15,060 for a single person) are richer than roughly 85% of the world.
-This context does not diminish the real financial pressures Americans face, as cost of living varies enormously, but it does provide useful perspective on global inequality.
+The median household income in the United States was $80,610 in 2024, while the median individual income was $53,010.
+About 41% of US households now earn six figures.
+Even so, the typical American household income still places it in roughly the global top 5-8%, depending on household size.
+Americans near the US poverty line ($15,060 for a single person) still earn more than approximately 75% of the world.
+This does not diminish real financial pressures, as US cost of living is among the highest globally, but it provides context on how income distributes worldwide.

 Limitations of This Calculator